vdBerg93/motionplanner/README.md

 # ROS Motion Planner Package

+## What to do for highway sim:
+* Disable PCL_CONVERTER ground plane filtering

 ## To do
 * Make node for state estimation
 * Add function for splitting node into multiple smaller sections